IDEP-network/testnet-binaries/Denali-0.0.1/README.md

 #### Tendermint API Documentation
 https://v1.cosmos.network/rpc/v0.41.4

-**Node:** IDEP Token has 8 decimal places.
+**Note:** IDEP Token has 8 decimal places.
 If you wish to run a validator with 100,000 tokens you must set the ammount to --ammount 10000000000000